Exabyte-io/documentation/docs/jobs-cli/batch-scripts/directives.md

 ## Environment Variables

 The batch system defines many **environment variables**, which are available for use within batch scripts via the `$` reference prefix.
-The following tables list some of the more useful variables.
+The following table list some of the more useful variables.

 !!!warning "Variables modification not recommended"
     The user is advised not to redefine the value of any of these variables.